HoTT/Coq-HoTT/STYLE.md

 A dependency graph of all the files in the library can be found on the [wiki][wiki]; this may be helpful in avoiding circular dependencies.
+It is updated automatically by Travis (see below) on every push to the master branch.

 [wiki]: https://github.com/HoTT/HoTT/wiki